-Our human trafficking team are here to listen to your story and seek justice for you.
+Our human trafficking team is here to listen to your story and seek justice for you.
 We are here for you with confidential and compassionate legal representation.
-Please call Babin Law, LLC at 614-761-8800 to find out how we can help you.
+Please call Babin Law, at 614-761-8800 to find out how we can help you.

 What is Human Trafficking?

 The U.S. Department of State, defines human trafficking as “the recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion, deception, or other means, for the purpose of exploiting them.”